shyampurk/tto-bluemix/README.md

   Check the log file created in the same path to see the program in action.
 You can also see data getting added to the MongpDB collections every 10 minutes.

-Note : - In order to get reasonably good predictions , this program should be continuously running for atleast 3 months or more.
+Note: - To achieve reasonably good predictions, we should keep this program running continuously for at least three months or more.

 ## Deployment of ttoServer